- A view of Andaman islands (picture from Wikimedia Commons)

 “In the 1867 Andaman Islands Expedition dozens of Onge tribes were killed by British naval personnel, which resulted in four Victoria Crosses for the British soldiers.
 When in 1930, a head count was conducted there were less than 20 Great Andamanese left.”

 In the 1940s, Andaman and Nicobar came under Japanese occupation.
-May Jarawas were captured and their settlements were bombed from fighter aircraft.
+May Jarawas were captured and their settlements were bombed by fighter aircraft.

 Religion, culture and society